06peng/FrescoDemo/README.md

 # Description
 A demo use Fresco to load image and base on Chris Banes' s Android Design library

-It seem that not very perfect by loading GIF with progressbar, I think may be after the image downloaded, it need much time to handle the GIF and show it.
+It seems that not very perfect by loading GIF with progressbar, I think may be after the image downloaded, it needs much time to handle the GIF and show it.

 The photo is from